Servicio de Publicaciones (Universidad Complutense de Madrid)

 The Servicio de Publicaciones is the publishing business of the Universidad Complutense de Madrid.
 It publishes a number of academic journals, mostly in Spanish.
 There are also 9 series of monographs associated with these journals.
 The company also publishes in electronic format the honors doctoral theses of the university.
+Their books are distributed by UDL Books and UneBook.

+Alicia Castillo Mena is the current Director of Publications, and Isabel María García Fernández is the current Chairwoman of the Editorial Board.